NevanPham/Personal-SIEM-and-Threat-Detection-Platform-Wazuh/docs/02-agents.md

 This is how I set up and enrolled a Wazuh agent in my lab.
 The agent runs on a separate Ubuntu VM and sends data back to the Wazuh manager so I can monitor it.

-Make sure you've already got the Wazuh manager, indexer, and dashboard running (see `01-setup.md`) before you start this.

 ## How It Works

 Wazuh uses a manager–agent setup.